If you’re visiting a place like Bosnia and Herzegovina, you’ll probably want to get some Bosnian souvenirs. Here is what to buy in Bosnia-Herzegovina.

 Today, hundreds of tourists flock to the proximity of the Latin Bridge to see the exact place where these events took place.
 History and travel enthusiasts often snap a picture of this very spot (and even a selfie)—quite a unique travel souvenir from the Balkan area that history buffs will undoubtedly treasure.

 10. A Coffee Set And Some Bosnian Coffee

 A Traditional Bosnian coffee set can easily make the perfect souvenir to purchase during your Balkan adventure.
 Either for you or a friend, a small traditional set will include a copper (or other metal) coffee pot — locally known as dzezva — and a pair of cups with saucers.
 Larger sets may come with more cups, but they might not fit in your luggage.

 Although they can be a bit on the heavy side, they are the perfect gift for the coffee fan back home.
-Pair this present with a pack of Bosnian ground coffee which you’re not likely to find once back home.
+Pair this present with a pack of Bosnian ground coffee, which you will not likely find once back home.

 Head to artisan and public markets or, even better, purchase them from the artists themselves, who can be found painting right on the spot at different landmarks.
 Get yourself an oil or watercolor painting of unique places such as the Stari Most or the streets of Sarajevo.
 Frame it and hang it once back home to bring you unique travel memories every time you look at them.

 Locally known as lokum or rahat lokum, this common Balkan sweet, similar to the more famous Turkish delight, is a perfect souvenir, lightweight, easy to transport, and fit inside any piece of luggage.